 Jellyfish of president Remengesau

 Ongael Lake is the smallest and shallowest and youngest of the famous Palau jellyfish lakes.
-Area of the lake is 0.9 ha, maximum length roughly 100 meters and depth – up to 4 meters.
+The area of the lake is 0.9 ha, maximum length roughly 100 meters and depth – up to 4 meters.
 Contrary to other jellyfish lakes Uet era Ongael is holomictic – wind and sea tides (through fissures in Miocene limestone) are well mixing the water and there is not accrued “dead” water at the bottom as it happens with deeper lakes.

 Although lake is quite small it contains endemic subspecies of golden jellyfish Mastigias cf. papua remengesaui named after president of Palau Tommy E. Remengesau Jr. In the lake is met also another kind of jellyfish – Aurelia sp. and Cassiopea sp.

 Mastigias of Ongael Lake is the most ornate of Palauan lake jellyfish – it is ornamented with solid white spots, smaller jellyfish is pale blue.
 This is comparatively small jellyfish, diameter does not exceed 15 cm.

 In Ongael Lake number of jellyfish fluctuates with an approximate one year cycle, sometimes it disappears, sometimes is abundant.